 The retrospective approval process is not a mechanism to circumvent the need for a building permit.
 However the Building Act allows a person to make an application to the relevant permit authority to approve unauthorised building work in relation to a building and/or incidental structure.

-If you have undertaken building work without prior approval, or purchased a property with unauthorised structure/s it is recommend to discuss the retrospective approval process with your local Council or Shire.
+If you have undertaken building work in Perth without prior Council approval, or purchased a property with unauthorised structure/s it is recommend to discuss the retrospective approval process with your local Council or Shire.

 For Class 1 and Class 10 structures, the typical process to obtain retrospective approval for an unauthorised building or structure involves the following steps: